-The Compensation Committee has the authority to retain its own compensation consultant and to obtain advice and assistance from internal or external legal, accounting or other advisors as it sees fit.
-The Compensation Committee engaged an independent third-party compensation consultant, Compensation Strategies, Inc., in 2020 to conduct a competitive peer group analysis of our current executive compensation program to provide us with insights and market data on executive and director compensation matters, both generally and within our industry.
+The Compensation Committee has the authority to engage and retain an independent compensation consultant to provide independent counsel and advice.
+At least annually, the Compensation Committee formally conducts an evaluation as to the effectiveness of the independent compensation consultant and periodically runs a request for proposal process to ensure the independent compensation consultant is meeting its needs.
+The Compensation Committee engaged an independent third-party compensation consultant, Compensation Strategies, Inc., in 2020 to conduct a competitive peer group analysis of our executive compensation program to provide us with insights and market data on executive and director compensation matters, both generally and within our industry.
 In 2020, Compensation Strategies, Inc., compared the salary, target cash incentives, and equity compensation of our executive officers against an identified peer group of publicly traded companies.
-As a result of its analysis, Compensation Strategies, Inc., made recommendations to the Compensation Committee that were intended to bring the compensation elements paid to our executive officers towards the median of the identified peer companies, which are specified in the table below.
-These peer group companies were selected by the Compensation Committee because they are in the scientific and technical instruments industry and are comparable to our size based on their revenue and market value.
+As a result of its analysis, Compensation Strategies, Inc. made recommendations to the Compensation Committee that were intended to bring the compensation elements paid to our executive officers towards the median of the identified peer companies.
+For purposes of setting pay for 2021, our Compensation Committee used the previous analysis and recommendations as basis on our executive compensation program.
+These peer group companies, which are specified in the table below, were selected by the Compensation Committee because they are in the scientific and technical instruments industry and are comparable to our size based on their revenue and market value.

-Peer Group Company Industry Location Applied Optolectronics, Inc. Semiconductors Sugar Land, TX Clearfield, Inc. Communication Equipment Minneapolis, MN CUI Global, Inc. Electrical Equipment Tualatin, OR EXFO, Inc. Communication Equipment Quebec City, QC Emcore Corporation Semiconductors Alhambra, CA IEC Electronics Corp.
-Electronic Components Newark, NY inTEST Corporation Semiconductors Mt.
-Laurel, NJ IntriCon Corporation Medical Instruments & Supplies Arden Hills, MN Iteris, Inc. Communication Equipment Santa Ana, CA Mesa Laboratories, Inc. Scientific & Technical Instruments Lakewood, CO Napco Security Technologies Security & Protection Services Amityville, NY NeoPhotonics Corporation Semiconductors San Jose, CA NLight, Inc. Semiconductors Vancouver, WA
+Peer Group Company Industry Location Applied Optolectronics, Inc. Semiconductors Sugar Land, TX Clearfield, Inc. Communications Equipment Minneapolis, MN CUI Global Electrical Equipment Tualatin, OR EXFO Inc Communication Equipment Quebec City, QC Emcore Corporation Semiconductors Alhambra, CA IEC Electronics Corp.
+Electronic Components Newark, NY inTEST Semiconductors Mt.
+Laurel, NJ IntriCon Corporation Medical Instruments & Supplies Arden Hills, MN Iteris, Inc. Communication Equipment Santa Ana, CA Mesa Laboratories, Inc. Scientific and Technical Instruments Lakewood, CO Napco Security Technologies Security and Protection Services Amityville, NY NeoPhotonics Corporation Semiconductors San Jose, CA NLight, Inc. Semiconductors Vancouver, WA